Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: Results and Discussions

 The definition of the temperature is also very crucial to the system.
-As mentioned in ref.\cite{wilk}, the effective temperature is the temperature which occurs when there is both the fluctuations of the temperature $T$ (around the value $T_0$) and some energy transfer taking place between the source and the surroundings, which is denoted by the variable $\phi$.
+As mentioned in ref.\cite{wilk}, the effective temperature is the temperature which occurs when there is both the fluctuations of the temperature $T$ and some energy transfer taking place between the source and the surroundings.
 Thus the effective temperature is not the thermodynamic temperature of the system.
-In our case, for lack of a definite relationship between energy density and temperature, we are using the fact that the energy density is proportional to $T^4$ to calculate the temperature in the various cells of our simulation.
-This, we believe maybe the reason behind our obtaining higher values of the entropic index compared to the values of the entropic index obtained from experimental data.
+In our case, we have divided the system into smaller subsystems and have assumed that there is local thermal equilibrium in these smaller spaces.
+The system has a whole does not have the same temperature through out as it is out of equilibrium.
+Since the system at this stage is more out of equilibrium than the system in the hadronic phase, hence the values of entropic index is higher in our case as compared to the values of the entropic index obtained from previous studies \cite{de}.
 In ref.\cite{barboza}, the Tsallis entropy has been applied to the MIT bag model and the relationship between the temperature and the energy density comes out to be

+Here $g_Q$ and $g_G$ are the quark and gluon degrees of freedom.
 So in addition to the $T^4$, term there is a second term which has the entropic index and is proportional to $T^7$.
-The temperature obtained from this equation would be different from that obtained from the equilibrium relation $\epsilon = C_1 T^4$.
-Thus the entropic index corresponding to the different temperatures will vary subsequently.
+The temperature obtained from this equation would be different from that obtained from the equilibrium relation $\epsilon = [\frac{7}{4} g_Q + g_G]\frac{\pi^2}{30} T^4$.
+Thus the entropic index corresponding to the different temperatures will vary.
 So the exact value of the entropic index calculated will depend upon the definition of the temperature that is used for calculating the entropic index.
+The entropic index can also be calculated from the temperature fluctuations directly by using the formula,